Ministry partners and service projects right here in our community where you can serve and make a difference!

 Quincy Young Life: Young Life is all about kids, introducing them to Jesus and making an impact in their lives.
 There are a host of ways you can be involved.
 If you are interested in serving, fill out the information at this contact link.

-GAP – God’s Acts Performed: GAP is a group of men that come together to serve families.
-GAP exists to support elderly couples, widows and single moms by doing yard work, home maintenance and other tasks that they may be unable to tackle on their own.
-If you would like to serve in GAP, contact Scott Bates.
-If you have a task for GAP please fill out the information at this link.
+Projects Ministry: Projects is a group of men that come together to serve families.
+Projects exists to support elderly couples, widows and single moms by doing yard work, home maintenance and other tasks that they may be unable to tackle on their own.
+If you would like to serve in the Projects Ministry, register here, or contact Scott Bates.
+If you have a task for the Projects Ministry, register that here.

 New Start Rescue Mission: New Start is a bible based, Christ centered, spiritual program to help men who want to change their lifestyles.
 The men are enrolled in a six month supervised and structured program.
 The goal of this program is to assist these men in learning a new walk in life through Christ.
 To provide a meal, lead a Bible study or be a mentor, contact Bill Hahn (217-223-2100).